 Although implementation of strategic goals is vital to business, the actual execution of strategic goals is not always highly successful.
 According to some estimates, as many as 80% of organizations fail to execute their strategy well.
+This is why so many businesses are investing in strategy execution software to make sure their strategy does as well as it can.

 What are the key stumbling blocks to strategy execution?